History of the Uniform

 If there has been one element of variety, it has been in the individual’s choice of footwear, and for many of the pupils at Christ’s Hospital, Dr. Martens have, since 1987, been the perfect accompaniment to the Tudor uniform.

-The distinctive uniform of Christ’s Hospital continues to be provided free to all pupils, who all wear the outer blue coat, breeches (boys), pleated skirts (girls), white shirt with ‘bands’, yellow socks (for all boys and junior girls) and leather belts.
+The distinctive uniform of Christ’s Hospital continues to be provided to all pupils, who all wear the outer blue coat, breeches (boys), pleated skirts (girls), white shirt with ‘bands’, yellow socks (for all boys and junior girls) and leather belts.